fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.ManagedCache/v1.6.1/New-AzureManagedCache.md

 ```

 ## DESCRIPTION
-The **New-AzureManagedCache** cmdlet creates an azure_2 Cache in your azure_2 account and returns an object that represents the new azure_2 Cache.
+The **New-AzureManagedCache** cmdlet creates an Azure Cache in your Azure account and returns an object that represents the new Azure Cache.
-An azure_2 Cache is a secure, dedicated cache that provides extremely fast access to data.
+An Azure Cache is a secure, dedicated cache that provides extremely fast access to data.
 This distributed, in-memory, scalable solution enables you to build highly scalable and responsive applications.
-For more information about azure_2 Cache, see Azure Cachehttp://azure.microsoft.com/en-us/services/cache/.
+For more information about Azure Cache, see Azure Cachehttp://azure.microsoft.com/en-us/services/cache/.

 ## EXAMPLES